 For Relief from Back Pain in New York – See Dr. Ezriel E. Kornel

-Most episodes of back pain will resolve within a few weeks.
-For any back pain that lasts longer than six weeks, you need to see a top spine surgeon in New York to determine if the cause of your back pain requires surgical treatment.
+Most episodes of pain will resolve within a few weeks.
+For any pain that lasts longer than six weeks, you need to see a top spine surgeon in New York to determine if the cause of your pain requires surgical treatment.

-Dr. Ezriel E. Kornel is one of the very best New York Spine Surgeons; he performs minimally invasive spine surgery in New York City, Westchester County, and Dutchess County.
+Dr. Ezriel E. Kornel is an expert New York Spine Surgeon; he performs minimally invasive spine surgery in New York City, Westchester County, and Dutchess County.

-Please call our office on 914-948-0444 to schedule an appointment to see Dr. E. Kornel, or visit our website at brainandspinesurgeon.com to learn more about alleviating your back pain and whether back pain surgery is an option for you.
+Please call our office on 914-948-0444 to schedule an appointment to see Dr. E. Kornel, or visit our website at brainandspinesurgeon.com to learn more about alleviating your pain and whether surgery is an option for you.